 Standard direct deposit doesn’t come early.
 Employers deposit the money into your checking account on payday.
 Early direct deposit can get you your money up to two days early.
 Government benefits and tax refunds may come even earlier than that.

-Exactly when the money arrives depends on when your employer processes payroll.
+Exactly when the money arrives depends on when payroll is processed.
 Holidays can also affect when your paycheck is deposited.

 How can I get my direct deposit early?

 Several banks, credit unions, prepaid debit cards, and apps offer early direct deposits.
-You can get paid early if you set up direct deposit with your employer and have one of these accounts.
+You can receive your paycheck early if you set up direct deposit with your employer and have one of these bank accounts.

 How do banks process paychecks early?

-While any bank is capable of getting you your paycheck early, most of them don’t because they make more money by holding on to them.
+While any bank is capable of getting you your paycheck early, most of them don’t because they make more money by retaining it.
 However, more and more banks are willing to advance the funds to you knowing that they will be reimbursed shortly after.

 Can I get a direct deposit on the weekend?